tj-actions/json2file/README.md

   -o, --outputs <OUTPUTS>      The JSON output to use -d, --directory <DIRECTORY>  The directory to output the files to -s, --skip-missing-keys      Skip missing keys
-  -e, --extension <EXTENSION>  The extension to use for the files [default: txt] -v, --verbose
+  -e, --extension <EXTENSION>  The extension to use for the files [default: txt] [possible values: txt, json] -v, --verbose
-  -h, --help                   Print help information -V, --version                Print version information
+  -h, --help                   Print help
+  -V, --version                Print version
 ```

 ### Example